imsdev/ims-api-requester/README.md

 # ims-zcee-api-requester

-Create an IMS application that can call out to a REST API  (Coming soon)
+Create an IMS application that calls out to a REST API  (Coming soon)